nathancarter/weblurch/doc/plan.md

 ## Functions in Group Types

- * Enhance the drawing of nested bubbles so that tags do not obscure one another, but become taller to peek out from behind those in front.
-You must therefore draw tags from outermost to innermost.
  * Extend tag rendering to support arbitrary HTML rather than just simple text, by using [the techniques in this article]( https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Drawing_DOM_objects_into_a_canvas)